Human interactions with molluscs: Epithets

 The snail features in an animal epithet for its stereotypical slowness, while its shell-less relative the slug similarly denotes a person who is lazy and loathsome.

 Monsters of the deep

 Cephalopod molluscs including the octopus and giant squid have featured as monsters of the deep since classical times.
 Giant squid are described by Aristotle (4th century BC) in his History of Animals and Pliny the Elder (1st century AD) in his Natural History.
 The Gorgon of Greek mythology may have been inspired by the octopus or squid, the severed head of Medusa representing the animal, the beak as the protruding tongue and fangs, and its tentacles as the snakes.
 The six-headed sea monster of the Odyssey, Scylla, may have had a similar origin.
-The Nordic legend of the kraken may also have derived from sightings of large cephalopods; the science fiction writer Jules Verne told a tale of a kraken-like monster in his 1870 novel Twenty Thousand Leagues Under the Sea.
+The Nordic legend of the Kraken may also have derived from sightings of large cephalopods; the science fiction writer Jules Verne told a tale of a Kraken-like monster in his 1870 novel Twenty Thousand Leagues Under the Seas.